 The concluding day of one of the most dramatic Test matches of all time.
 Big-hitting Gilbert Jessop made only one century at this level, but it was a classic.
 Scored in only 75 minutes, it revived a second innings that was in tatters at 48 for 5 when he went in.
 England beat Australia thanks to Yorkshire allrounders George Hirst and Wilfred Rhodes, who made 15 for the last wicket.
 If they didn't utter their famous "We'll get 'em in singles" line, they should have.

-A 237-run win in the third Test in St Lucia gave India an unassailable 2-0 lead in the four-Test series and their third series win in the West Indies.
+A 237-run win in the third Test in St Lucia gave India an unassailable 2-0 lead in the four-Test series and their fourth series win in the West Indies.
 The whole of the third day was lost to rain, but India managed to win with time to spare on the fifth, after the hosts crumbled to 108.
 The Indian seamers dominated the Test, sharing 12 wickets between them.
 Centuries by R Ashwin and Wriddhiman Saha helped India gain a handy first-innings lead to work from.
 West Indies, though, failed to show the resilience that had helped them draw the previous Test, in Jamaica.

 An unlikely hero for England.
 Nick Cook took eight wickets on his debut, including 5 for 35 in the first innings, as England beat New Zealand by 127 runs at Lord's - but he shouldn't even have been playing.
 Cook only got in because Phil Edmonds ricked his back getting out of his car (yes, really).
 Cook made the most of the opportunity: he took 34 wickets in his first five Tests.
 Shame that he then took only 18 in his next (and final) ten appearances.